aws/karpenter-provider-aws/website/content/en/preview/concepts/provisioning.md

 Karpenter allows you to describe provisioner preferences through a `weight` mechanism similar to how weight is described with [pod and node affinities](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).

-For more information on weighting provisioners, see the [Weighting Provisioners section](../scheduling#weighting-provisioners) in the scheduling details.
+For more information on weighting Provisioners, see the [Weighting Provisioners section](../scheduling#weighting-provisioners) in the scheduling details.

 ## spec.kubeletConfiguration